 Participants in the University of Chicago’s Autumn quarter Program in Rome study the history of a city central to the ancient and early-modern eras of western civilization.
 The centerpiece of the program is the three-course sequence studying Rome from antiquity to the baroque, taught in compressed form during the ten-week quarter.
 The first course in the sequence focuses on ancient Rome during the eras of the Republic and early Empire, the second on early Christian Rome and the waning Empire, the third on renaissance and baroque Rome, now the resplendent center of the Christian world.
 Students also take a course in Italian language designed to facilitate their connection with their surroundings.
+Classes are held in a large palazzo in the vicinity of the Colosseum.
 Apart from classroom work the program features a series of excursions to sites of historic or artistic importance.
 Chief among these is the weekend excursion to the ruins of Pompeii and Herculaneum.
-Headquarters for the program are in a large palazzo in the vicinity of Castel Sant’Angelo along the Tiber River.

 Credits and Registration

 Participants in the Rome program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three-course civilization sequence and the Italian in Rome course.
 The civilization sequence meets the College’s civilization requirement.
 Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the student’s respective major.
 The language course will normally count as an elective.
 Course titles, units of credit and grades are placed on the College transcript.